|Nutrition Facts (per serving)|

 Grits are generally boiled in water, but if milk is used, the consistency is creamier, as it is in this recipe.
 The secret of these grits is the inclusion of cream cheese, which offers additional sultry creaminess to the grits, which benefit from a bolt of flavor from the salt, butter, and cheese.

 When the milk is bubbling, whisk in the grits.
 Reduce the heat, letting grits cook until thickened, about 5 minutes.

 Add the butter, cream cheese, and cheddar cheese to the grits, stirring until they are melted into the grits.
 Taste, adjust seasonings, if necessary, and serve.

+- Serve grits as a side for breakfast with bacon and eggs instead of hash browns.
 Doctor them up with cheddar cheese, butter, and sausage.
 Or serve grits with country-style ham and red-eye gravy.
 Add bacon or onions for more flavor.
 Mix in all three types of meat for meat-lovers' grits or top with a fried egg.

-Shrimp and grits is a South Carolina Lowcountry specialty that typically also includes bacon, bell peppers, cheddar cheese, and hot sauce or hot spices.
+- Shrimp and grits is a South Carolina Lowcountry specialty that typically also includes bacon, bell peppers, cheddar cheese, and hot sauce or hot spices.
 More upscale versions add Parmesan cheese and mushrooms and turn into a casual dinner entree.
 Shrimp and grits has spread out from its Southern roots to gain a national following and was a "dish of the month" in San Francisco in 2014.